 Strategic Objective 1.3 Progress Update

 To strengthen IP protection, the Department of Commerce has placed special emphasis on Accelerating Patent Processing speed.
 Our Department's Agency Priority Goal has been: "By September 2019, the USPTO will reduce first action pendency to less than 15 months and total pendency to less than 24 months..."
-During the past year, the following efforts have led to consistent improvements in reducing the length of time it take to process a patent application:
+This priority goal was achieved during 2019 by successfully implementing the following efforts to reduce the length of time it take to process a patent application:

 - Hiring and retaining a high-quality workforce